theserverlessway/website/content/aws/_index.md

 ---
-title: Guides to Serverless Infrastructure and Providers
+title: Serverless on Amazon Web Services
+subtitle: Learn the core Services so you can productively build on AWS
 ---

 Learning and fully understanding AWS is no easy task.
 With new features coming out daily and new services getting released at a faster and faster pace keeping up can be a challenge.